-Coconut Chicken Curry: A Healthy & Easy Indian Dinner Recipe
+Coconut Chicken Curry: An Easy Indian Dinner

 You are going to adore this rich, creamy curry made with chicken, coconut milk, and fresh spinach.
 It is packed with protein, is dairy-free, and is delightfully easy to make.
 It is also an ideal weeknight dinner recipe, because it delivers maximum flavor in minimal time.

 I recommend serving this nutritious Indian coconut chicken curry with cooked basmati rice or warm naan bread for a balanced, satisfying meal.
 For a low-carb option, try serving it with cauliflower rice.

 This recipe would be great for entertaining or taking along to a potluck.
 Since it is naturally paleo, Whole30, and gluten-free, it is suitable for many people following special diets.
 It is also perfect for meal prepping, so feel free to make a batch ahead of time to have on hand for the coming week.